 HEADING REMARKS URGENT Traffic Priority to be used when POLREP is used as POLWA or POLFAC.
 DTG (date time group) Day and time for drafting of the POLREP.
 Always 6 figures.
 Can be followed by month indication.
-The time should be given in UTC (Coordinated Universal Time).
+The time should be given in UTC (Coordinated Universities).
 POLREP The identification of the report.
 Can contain up to 3 m parts: PART I (POLWARN), PART II (POLINF) and PART (POLFAC).
-NATIONAL IDENTIFIER AND SERIAL NUMBER The identification of the report by using a national identification of the report by using a national identification followed by a stroke system (cf. Chapter 5.2 ).
+NATIONAL IDENTIFIER AND SERIAL NUMBER The identification of the report by using a national identifi followed by a stroke system (cf. Chapter 5.2 ).